3 Types of Heroin Detox

 Heroin Detox: Inpatient Options

-You don’t have to take medication for months or years to detox off of heroin if you don’t want to.
+You don’t have to take medication for months or years to detox from heroin if you don’t want to.
 You always have the option of choosing an inpatient heroin detox that prescribes nothing more than the medication you need to treat specific withdrawal symptoms.
-Rather than giving you “replacement” medication meant to mimic the opiate action of heroin in your brain, you are given non-addictive medications to treat the aches and pains associated with withdrawal.
+Rather than giving you replacement—like those discussed above which are medications meant to mimic the opiate action of heroin in your brain—you are given non-addictive medications to treat the aches and pains associated with withdrawal.

 Heroin Detox: During and After